Efficient Tensor Completion Algorithms for Highly Oscillatory Operators: Tensor Completion with Butterfly Decomposition

 \subsubsection{ADAM Optimization}

 Adaptive moment estimation (ADAM)~\cite{kingma2014adam} is a first-order optimization algorithm that combines momentum and adaptive learning rates, making it effective for training deep models and non-convex optimization tasks.
 ADAM is used in tensor completion problems to efficiently update the factors by obtaining gradients via sparse tensor contractions.
+The proposed ADAM-based butterfly completion algorithm is described in \cref{alg:ADAM_BF}.
 For the factors in tensorized butterfly, the gradients are computed by computing the sparse tensor contractions in s~\eqref{eq:grad_butterfly_1},~\eqref{eq:grad_butterfly_l}, and~\eqref{eq:grad_butterfly_last}, with $\tsr Z = \mathcal P_{\Omega} \big(\tsr X (\mathcal S) - \tsr T \big)$.
 The cost of computing the gradients is $O(|\Omega|Lr^2)$ and a detailed description of the sparse tensor contractions for gradients is summarized in~\cref{alg:ADAM_BF}.
 Once gradients are computed, updates can be computed via the ADAM optimization method as summarized in~\cref{alg:Adam_update}.
 ADAM uses scalar operations on parameters with the total cost of single iteration being $O( |\Omega|L^2r^2 + Lnr^2)$.
 Replacing $L= O(\log n)$ in the previous expression, the total cost of a single ADAM iteration is $O(|\Omega|r^2 \log^2n + nr^2\log n)$.
+Comparing with the total cost of a single ALS iteration, ADAM has an $\mathcal{O}(r^2)$ reduction for the leading order term.
+That said, ADAM oftentimes requires a much larger number of iterations to converge compared with ALS.
+Just like ALS, we also implement a QTT completion algorithm with ADAM optimization with the same computational kernels as used for butterfly completion.